ramoshe/thp10-fullStackApp/README.md

 # FSJS Project 10 - Full Stack App with React and a REST API

 ## To Do List
-- [ ] Add bcrypt to encode password
 - [ ] Add comments
 - [ ] Customize styles, replace logo.svg
+- [ ] Run through "How You'll Be Graded"

 ## Need Help
 - [ ] Displaying user name on CourseDetail page
 - [ ] Display validation errors (step 10)
+- [ ] Am i handling password correctly?
+Should I use bcrypt?

 ## How To
 1. Download all the project files